videowhisper/videowhisper-webrtc/README.md

 ## VideoWhisper WebRTC

-This is a WebRTC signaling server for VideoWhisper HTML5 Videochat.
-It's built in NodeJS, supports SSL, TURN/STUN configuration, authentication with static key or accounts (MySQL).
+This is a WebRTC signaling server designed for VideoWhisper HTML5 Videochat, that can also be used with new apps.
+It's built in NodeJS, supports SSL, TURN/STUN configuration, authentication with static key or accounts (MySQL), streaming limitations & plans, API.

 ### Live Demos
 * [P2P 2 Way Videocall](https://demo.videowhisper.com/p2p-html5-videocall/)